 - Load a check IP site that shows both IPv4 and IPv6 IP addresses (if you are using one), like Whatismyip.
 Check your public IP addresses.
 Make a note of your IPv4 and IPv6 IP addresses.

 - Connect to VPN (turn on your VPN).

 - If you detected an IP leak you should contact your VPN provider and let them know about the problem.
-Additionally, you may change the VPN protocol and test again.
+Also, it is a good idea to disable IPv6 altogether (here is how to disable IPv6 on Mac).
+Additionally, you may change the VPN protocol and test it again.